 It’s a really exciting time for Citizenship with a greater number of connections being made to the subject’s role, value and relevance in addressing the challenges we face in society now, as well as how we can better prepare future generations as informed and active citizens.

 In addition to our conference, there were other notable wins with the inaugural Political Literacy Day, and the Education Secretary’s announcement to create a world leading Sustainability and Climate Change Strategy over the forthcoming months.
-Having supported Lord Knight’s Environment and Sustainable Citizenship Education Bill, it was particularly pleasing to hear that these ideas seem to have influenced Whitehall’s decisions, that these were announced on the global stage at COP26, and that the Secretary of State, Nadhim Zahawi highlighted the special role of Citizenship education.
-ACT is working with the DFE and other subject associations to take forward this agenda and we look forward to supporting schools with resources and CPD to help ensure every child receives high quality climate and sustainability education through Citizenship.
+Having supported Lord Knight’s Environment and Sustainable Citizenship Education Bill, it was particularly pleasing to hear that these ideas seem to have influenced national policy decisions, that these were announced on the global stage at COP26, and that the Secretary of State, Nadhim Zahawi highlighted the special role of Citizenship education.
+ACT is working with the DFE and other subject associations for Geography and Science to take forward this agenda and we look forward to supporting schools with resources and CPD to help ensure every child receives high quality climate and sustainability education through Citizenship.

 - Read the Sustainability and Climate Change Strategy and let us know your thoughts

 - Access the conference lessons on sustainable citizenship and make sure you have a membership to access the full collection of Anniversary Citizenship lessons.